steveschofield/build-beginner-ethical-hacking-environment/kali-rdp-container/README.md

 # Create kali docker or podman image

-Don't need a local hypervisor such as vmware, virtualbox or hyper-v
+Don't need a local hypervisor such as vmware, virtualbox or hyper-v.
+I used port 3390 but you can also use 3389 (standard rdp port)

 ## Build container